ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-ids/index.md

 Row IDs are provided by the application to the grid to enable the grid to identify rows.

 Once the grid can identify rows, it can then maintain state between changes of Row Data.
-Maintained State includes both the DOM (where a Row exists in the old and new list of Row Data, the row is kept inside the DOM) and Business State (e.g. Row Selection and Row Group Open / Closed).
+Maintained State includes both the DOM (i.e. the DOM is not redrawn) and Business State (e.g. Row Selection and Row Group Open / Closed).

 The Row ID also allows accessing the grid's rows via the Grid API.
 For example if you decide to use `employeeId` as your Row ID, then you can look up rows inside the grid by providing `employeeId` to the `getRowNode(id)` API.